Boolean proportions: Preliminaries

+\cite{Lepage03} introduces the following postulates: We will see in the forthcoming sections that all of Lepage's properties hold in the boolean setting studied here.

-\citeA{Antic_i4} introduces the following axioms as a guideline for formal models of analogical proportions, adapted here to the boolean setting: We further add the axiom: Moreover, \citeA{Antic_i4} adds the following axiom schema:
+Although Lepage's properties appear reasonable in the boolean domain, \cite[Theorem 28]{Antic22} provides simple counter-examples to each of his properties (except for symmetry) in the \textit{general} case; he therefore considers the following alternative set of properties as a guideline for formal models of analogical proportions, adapted here to the boolean setting: Moreover, the following properties are considered: